woss/ipwb/README.rst

 Peer-To-Peer Permanence of Web Archives
 ---------------------------------------

-InterPlanetary Wayback (ipwb) facilitates permanence and collaboration in web archives by disseminating the contents of WARC files into the IPFS network.
-IPFS is a peer-to-peer content-addressable file system that inherently allows deduplication and facilitates opt-in replication. ipwb splits the header and payload of WARC response records before disseminating into IPFS to leverage the deduplication, build a CDXJ index, and combine them at the time of replay.
+InterPlanetary Wayback (ipwb) facilitates permanence and collaboration in web archives by disseminating the contents of WARC files into the IPFS network. `IPFS <https://ipfs.io/>`_ is a peer-to-peer content-addressable file system that inherently allows deduplication and facilitates opt-in replication. ipwb splits the header and payload of WARC response records before disseminating into IPFS to leverage the deduplication, build a `CDXJ index <https://github.com/oduwsdl/ORS/wiki/CDXJ>`_, and combine them at the time of replay.

 InterPlanetary Wayback primarily consists of two scripts: